snu-sf/CompCertM/README.md

 - The paper hides coinductive nature of `open_sim` (following CompCert's style), but in implementation we used coinductive predicate using Paco library, which gives more flexibility to the user (e.g. allowing intermediate states outside the `match_states`).
 - In (INIT) case, the paper presents it in a forward-style, but it is implemented in backward-style.
 - In paper, (SIM:MOD) asserts `open_prsv` of `sound_state` but in implementation (SIM:MODSEM) asserts it.
 We designed `Mod` datatype to be minimal syntactic data, so it does not know the type of `state` and can't state about `sound_state`.
 Changing the implementation to follow the paper's presentation will take just 3 person-hour or so, but we prefer current design.
 - In implementation, we have `local_preservation_noguarantee` which is not mentioned in the paper.
-This predicate is strictly easier to prove than the `local_preservation`, lessening the proof obligation for user.
+This predicate is strictly easier to prove than the `local_preservation`, lessening the proof obligation for user once (s)he have proven `local_preservation` for at least one analysis.